jw9603/Text_Classification/README.md

 ### 2. Tokenization (Optional)

 You need to tokenize sentences in the corpus.
 You need to select your own tokenizer based on the language. (e.g. Mecab for Korean)

+Bert can do tokenization from the library in huggingface.
 ```
 bash tokenize.sh
 ```